MRI-active inner regions of protoplanetary discs. II. Dependence on dust, disc and stellar parameters: Acknowledgements

 \section{Acknowledgements}

+We thank the reviewer for their thoughtful comments.
 We thank Richard Booth, Thomas Haworth, Zhaohuan Zhu, Steven Desch, Neal Turner, Colin McNally and Henrik Latter for helpful discussions.
 MRJ acknowledges support from the President's PhD scholarship of the Imperial College London and the UK Science and Technology research Council (STFC) via the consolidated grant ST/S000623/1.
 JEO is supported by a Royal Society University Research Fellowship.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 853022, ERC-STG-2019 grant, PEVAP).
 JCT acknowledges support from NASA ATP grant Inside-Out Planet Formation (80NSSC19K0010).